ForomePlatform/anfisa/doc/user/derived_dataset.rst

 Derived dataset selection
 =========================

-To pen derived dataset, just select one of the primary datasets, the select option "Use existing candidate set".
+To open derived dataset, just select one of the primary datasets, the select option "Use existing candidate set".
-After selecting the candidate set one will see all information regarding the selected set:
-General information, annotation sources and code of decision tree/filters used to produce this dataset
+After selecting the candidate set one will see all the information regarding the selected set: the general information, annotation sources, and code of decision tree/filters used to produce this dataset

 .. image:: pics/dataset-derived_info.png
   :width: 800